wp-plugins/internal-link-checker/readme.txt

 The meta box content filter disappeared and was replaced by an action to override the content

 = v0.3 =
 Final stable release with new WP Admin Tables class API in use.
-Typo & Language fixes, fully translated.
+Typo & Language fixes, fully translated

-== Screenshots ==

-1. meta box in post edit admin UI screen
+= v0.4 =
+Now supports pagination for the meta box to take less space in the UI in cases where there are more than just a few links

+= v0.5 =
+Now supports sorting by column